airpair/authoring-faq/post.md

 Published posts can take advantage of all the same forking and merging goodness as the review phase, with the exception the author needs an editor with permissions to update the live copy on AirPair.

-Posts will appear at the top of our posts section and RSS feeds and will be fully index by google.
+Posts will appear at the top of our posts section and RSS feeds and will be fully indexed by google.
 Distiguished works will be promoted by AirPair's marketing team for additional exposure.